rerun-io/rerun/crates/top/rerun-cli/README.md

 </h1>

 ## Rerun command-line tool
-You can install the binary with `cargo install rerun-cli`
+You can install the binary with `cargo install rerun-cli --locked`

 This can act either as a server, a viewer, or both, depending on which options you use when you start it.